 CSPs who store, process and communicate information marked up to OFFICIAL: Sensitive, are not required to have personnel with Australian Government security clearances to handle this classification of information.
-Cloud consumers only using information marked up to OFFICIAL: Sensitive need to ensure the CSP’s personnel pre-employment screening aligns to, or meets the intent of the pre-employment screening requirements detailed in PSPF policy 12: Eligibility and suitability of personnel .
+Cloud consumers only using information marked up to OFFICIAL: Sensitive need to ensure the CSP’s personnel pre-employment screening aligns to, or meets the intent of the pre-employment screening requirements detailed in the PSPF Eligibility and suitability of personnel policy.

 CSPs who store, process or communicate information classified at PROTECTED and above are required to have personnel who hold a current Australian Government security clearance commensurate with the classification of the information being stored, processed and communicated on the CSP’s systems.
 This requirement applies to any of the CSP’s personnel who have physical access to infrastructure that handles classified information, and to personnel with logical access (including potential logical access) to infrastructure that handles classified information.